tvandort/curse-of-strahd-notes/Places/Argynvostholt.md

 Torn tapestry in the main room.
 There are marble busts along the tapestry.
 Different humanoids.
 Tapestry looks like a massive silver dragon, it is torn.

 Silver Dragon that lead this place seems to be able to transform.
-The silver dragon's name is [[Argynvast]].
+The silver dragon's name is [[Argynvost]].